cs481-ekh/f22-fires-wild/README.md

 - `$ docker-compose down`
   - this will stop the currently running insance of the project.
 This will not delete associated app volumes.
     - if you would like to delete the volumes (INCLUDING THE DB AND ALL DATA), you may add the `-v` paramter.

-- `$ docker-compose build`
+- `./build.sh`
-  - this will build the project
-  - output from this command contains information useful for debugging
-- `$ docker-compose up -d`
-  - this will start the project without locking up your console
+  - this will re-build the context and run the docker stack detached from the console
-- You should now see the containers running in docker, and be able to access the website from localhost.

 ## Troubleshooting